School-of-Code-HQ/task_api_escape_room/README.md

 You'll need to run this project using the ancient tecnology [Node.JS](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs).
 You can either install Node.JS (called Node for short) [directly](https://nodejs.org/en/download) or using a package manage like [nvm](https://nodejs.org/en/download/package-manager#nvm) or [nvs](https://nodejs.org/en/download/package-manager#nvs).

+## Important Instruction

+Do not, under any circumstances, look through these files until AFTER you've finished the challenge!
+It will mean you don't learn much and don't need to engage well with the problem if you sneak a peek.

+Do you promise no to?

+Ok, I believe you!

 ## Setting up the server

 Clone down this project, and run it by following these steps: